He lies awake in bed, but he can’t move.

 If sleep paralysis is occurring due to a medical condition like Narcolepsy, Obstructive Sleep Apnea or Mental illness, then treatment is available in the sense that when the cause is addressed, the sleep paralysis should resolve.

 If you don’t have a medical condition but the sleep paralysis is bothersome (causes daytime tiredness) or causing anxiety then you may need to see a sleep specialist.
 You may also need psychotherapy to help you learn to deal with the condition.

-As I am sure you can see; there are no demons involved in sleep paralysis.
-If you ever have sleep paralysis again, remember, Relax!
+I am certain you can discovered there are no demons involved in sleep paralysis.
+If you ever have sleep paralysis again, remember to RELAX!
 It would soon pass; and if you haven’t already seen your doctor about it, book an appointment when you wake up.